reginaldford/sms/readme.md

 - GCC or CLANG compiler

-- GNU MAKE compatible build program
+- GNU Make compatible build program

-By default, the makefile is set to use clang.
+The makefile uses clang by default.
-Edit the first lines of the makefile to set for your compiler and make program if necessary.
+Edit the first lines of the makefile to use your preferred compiler and make program if necessary.

 Once you have the necessary packages installed,
-Change directory to the top level of the project (where readme.md is located) and run:
+Change directory to the top level of the project (where LICENSE.txt is located) and run:

 `make`

-# HOW TO INSTALL:
+Upon success, you will have a portable executable called 'sms'.

-If you are ok with installing the binary to /usr/bin/sms , then enter:
+On Linux/Unix systems, You may be able to build and install in one step:

 `sudo make install`

-Otherwise, just copy the file to your prefered path.
+This just copies the executable to /usr/bin/sms after compilation.